LOLBRUHNICE/LOLBRUHNICE/README.md

 ## My future Ambition:
 - keep learning on developing a **full stack app**
 - learn other **languages**
-- create an awesome discord bot to serve globally
 - stay *enthusiastic* on programming